 6. Avoid alcohol consumption – When you work outdoors, it’s is important to stay hydrated.
 Make sure you drink plenty of water.
 Mixing alcohol and power tools is NOT a safe combination.

-Marv has been employed at West Bend for 23 years as our grounds supervisor.
-He’s responsible for planning, coordinating, and maintaining our 160-acre corporate campus which includes 50 acres of restored prairie, 2 acres of restored wetlands, 10 acres of restored woodlands, and 3 miles of gravel walking trails.
+Our landscape team is responsible for planning, coordinating, and maintaining our 160-acre corporate campus which includes 50 acres of restored prairie, 2 acres of restored wetlands, 10 acres of restored woodlands, and 3 miles of gravel walking trails.